Articles

 I had absolutely no idea how.

-The tape and glue phase
+What is the tape and glue phase in legacy system migration?

 My gut feeling was right.
 My DevOps team backed me up.
 That was all I had going in, a conviction and a team that trusted it.